 - Dog will not put weight on the diseased leg Inability to walk from time to time

-- Pain during physical examination when a veterinarian tries to extend the hip joint
+- Pain during a physical examination when a veterinarian tries to extend the hip joint

-- Diseased leg seems to be shorter because the femur bone head has collapsed
+- The diseased leg seems to be shorter because the femur bone head has collapsed

 Want to read more articles like these?
 Subscribe to our newsletter today!